 Students are responsible for the cost of living while abroad.
 These costs include travel to and from the foreign country, housing expenses, food, utilities, entertainment, and all other costs associated with study abroad.
-For more information visit the International Programs office to learn more about the costs of living in Paris.
+For more information visit the Office of International Programs to learn more about the costs of living in Amsterdam.

 Health Insurance Requirements:

-Columbia Law Students may be required to pay health insurance fees and health service fees at Columbia if appropriate alternative coverage is not obtained.
+Columbia Law Students may be required to continue paying health insurance fees and health service fees at Columbia if appropriate alternative coverage for the entire academic year is not obtained.